Organize a Community Screening

 · You can download the movie trailer from Vimeo and use it on social media to really get people’s attention.
 Uploading the trailer to include with a FB promotion will produce the best engagement results.

 · Promotional and social media images and postcards can be downloaded from our website.
 Flyers are also available on the website for targeted placement, but we don’t recommend broad-based flyering.
-We find that social media, emailing, and personally inviting people through calls and texts work best and helps to promote the integrity of the production.
+We find that social media, emailing, and personally inviting people through calls and texts works best and helps to promote the integrity of the production.

 · Some communities might be able to engage local news, niche blogs, and publications to promote the event.
 You can contact the filmmakers for tips on arranging this type of promotion.